muggy8/improbable/have-and-havenot/5asbJ6YG.md

 I could hear Amanda's disappointment as I stood up and left the benches.

-At this point, this feeling was all too familiar.
+This feeling was all too familiar to me.

 I tried my best but my best was never enough.